danomisik/StorefrontBackend/README.md

 4. App is running on localhost and port `3000`.

-5. Use Postman or curl or frontend to work with Backend:
+5. Use Postman/curl/frontend to call storefront backend:

 - create user through `/users [POST]` API endpoint or
 - authenticate to existing user by `/users/authenticate [POST]` API endpoint with json body